Scott Shannon

 Michael Scott Shannon (born July 25, 1947) is an American radio disc jockey best known as the announcer of The Sean Hannity Show.

 He also hosted the morning show for WCBS-FM in New York City from 2014 to 2022 as well as Scott Shannon Presents America's Greatest Hits which is syndicated nationally with United Stations Radio Networks and Audacy.
 He previously worked for WHTZ, WPLJ, and The True Oldies Channel.

 Early radio career

 Born in St. Louis, Missouri, Shannon grew up in Indianapolis, Indiana.
 He began his radio career at WFBS (1450 AM) in Spring Lake, North Carolina, which was later WMRV, while serving in the U.S. Army.
 From there he moved to WCLS (1580 AM) in Columbus, Georgia.
 After leaving the Army, Shannon worked full-time in radio at WABB in Mobile, Alabama, where he acquired the name Super Shan.

 After a brief stint at WMPS in Memphis, he moved to Nashville, where he was the evening disc jockey at WMAK (1300 AM), later becoming that station's program director.
-While at WMAK, interactions and an interview between Shannon and Neil Young were recorded for Young's film Journey Through the Past.